Tree-Ring Matlab Toolbox

 Matlab is a commercial software package for numeric computation, graphics, visualization, and high-level programming.
 Matlab is available from The MathWorks, Inc. The basic Matlab package has many functions generally useful for tree-ring studies.
 Matlab "toolboxes" with specialized functions can also purchased from The MathWorks, Inc. Toolboxes are available for signal processing, mapping, image processing, neural networks, statistics, and many other topics.

-The "Tree-Ring Toolbox" is not a commercially available Matlab toolbox, but is simply a collection of Matlab functions I have written to do various tasks in tree-ring analysis.
+The "Tree-Ring Toolbox" is not a commercially available Matlab toolbox, but is a collection of Matlab functions I have written to do various tasks in tree-ring analysis.
 For example, the function crn2vec2 reads an ITRDB-formatted ".crn" file and returns the site chronology, years, and sample size as matlab vectors.

 Back to Top of Page